ItsmeEremiyaaaa/app-dev/README.md

 | **Lt.
 Joshi**    | Robin Wright     | Supporting      |
 | **Mariette**     | Mackenzie Davis  | Supporting      |

+### **The Key Reasons it's my Favorite:** *The movie emphasizes the future of technology.
+As a person who studies this kind of concept, the film shows the consequences of technological advancement on the identity of humanity.
+It also portrays the cinematographic essence of a real future cyberpunk.
+The visuals, story, and philosophical depth make the movie a masterpiece.*

 ### **Movie Source:** 	[Blade Runner 2049](https://www.imdb.com/title/tt1856101/)